 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for syrup batching tanks, carbonators, high-speed filling lines, capping machines, pasteurizers, and labeling systems, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for water purification systems, mixing and blending tanks, carbonation units, pasteurizers, filtration systems, filling machines, capping equipment, and packaging lines, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including purified water, sweeteners, caffeine, taurine, B-vitamins, and flavor compounds, are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including water, caffeine, taurine, B vitamins, sweeteners, flavors, cans/bottles, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.